Another Word For AGREEING

 Verb : (transitive) To arrange or settle something by mutual agreement.

-Verb : (transitive) To succeed in coping with, or getting over something.
+Verb : (transitive) To succeed in coping with, getting over or navigate a hazard or obstacle.

 approve